cynic64/vkwc/README.md

 $ ninja -C build
 ```

-An executable called `vkwc` will be created in the current directory.
-Feel free to raise an issue if this doesn't
+An executable called `vkwc` will be created in `build/`.
+Feel free to raise an issue if this doesn't work.
-work.

 ## Usage
 I **highly** recommend running vkwc nested a more stable compositor like Sway.
 If you run this in its own TTY, it may